blazejSII/react-app/presentation/markdown/style.md

 <!-- .slide: data-background="#330033" -->
 ## react .module.scss

-Embeded in `cra` and `Vite` out of the box for react apps.
-The only think You need to do is to name your style file with _.module_ like _button.module.scss_. and use it in component
+Embeded in `CRA` and `Vite` out of the box for React apps.
+The only thing you need to do is to name your style file with _.module_ like _button.module.scss_. and use it in component